Source intent names the service question

 Keep the first source attached to the service query, page visit, checklist, AI answer, social reply, referral, saved link, browser-agent route, or first message before choosing a scope.

-GoHighLevel SaaS Mode setup service
+GoHighLevel SaaS Mode setup work stays inside the listed outcome.

-Send your contact details, page or tool link, deadline, and the result you want.
+Send your contact details, the affected page, tool, workflow, or file, and the result you want.

-Use the free 15-minute consultation to confirm fit, inputs, and next step.
+Use the included 15-minute video consultation to confirm fit, access, timing, and scope boundaries.

 Common request language